ConPaaS-team/conpaas/docs/userguide.rst

 Debug mode
 ----------

-By default the PHP service does not display anything in case PHP errors occur while executing the application.
+By default, the PHP service does not display anything in case PHP errors occur while executing the application.
 This setting is useful for production, when you do not want to reveal internal information to external users.
-While developing an application it is however useful to let PHP display errors.
+While developing an application it is, however, useful to let PHP display errors.

 ::